facebookresearch/AnimatedDrawings/README.md

 --src_sketch <your_custom_drawing_path> \
 --src_src_character_config <your custom character config file includes image width, height and custom keypoints> \
 --src_retarget_config <your custom retarget config file> \
---src_motion_config <if the motion type is video or bvh estimated with h36, format, this parameter can be ignored> \
+--src_motion_config <if the motion type is video or bvh estimated with classic Human3.6M\'s format, this parameter can be ignored> \
 --src_motion <your_source_video_path_or_bvh_file_path> \
 --out_vid <output_video_path>
 ```